andreagorsche/cooking-api/README.md

 ## Python Linter

 All python code written for the project passes through the PEP 8 python linter with no issues.
 Except for warnings connected to the migration files.
 These I did not touch, because I did not want to mess with the database migrations.
 I double checked with my CI_Mentor, and he said that is ok too.
 Furthermore I ignore PEP 8 in my env.py file, because it is not shared with any one but me anyway.
+Furthermore some minor errors remain, they are kept because I tried to correct them but somehow the stuck around.

 ## Manual Testing